-No matter how many times I tell her to sit back down, I’m also acutely aware of how easily she could slip and bash her head on one of the sharp edges.
+No matter how many times I tell her to sit back down, it’s a constant struggle.
+And I am hyper aware of how easily she could slip and bash her head on one of the sharp edges.

-A bathtub faucet cover sits overtop of your faucet to protect your little one from all the sharp edges.
+That makes bath spout covers one of my “must haves” for parents.
 It’s all part of learning how to safely bathe a baby – or toddler.

 What is a Bath Spout Cover?

 The best ones are firm but flexible, without any sharp edges.
-That way, if your toddler stands up and falls back down in the tub, they won’t get cuts or bumps on their head if they’re near the faucet.
+That way, if your toddler slips into the faucet, they won’t get cuts or serious bumps on their head.